novoSoftEng/RAG-French-FSTT-chatbot/README.md

 - For any network-related issues, ensure that port 11434 is not being used by another application and that your firewall settings allow traffic on this port.

-## RAG GEMMA 2B LLM :
+## RAG System :

-- run **ollama** in docker
+- execute **'save_to_chroma'** notebook to create ChromaDB (Vector DataBase).
-- run **'save_to_chroma'** notebook.
+- execute **Docker compose app** notebook.
-- run **'RAG using Gemma, Langchain and ChromaDB'** notebook.

-## Contact

-For further assistance, please contact [your contact information].
+## Fine-Turn the LLM :

+-

 ---

-This README file should help you get started with running and using the Chroma Vector database.
-If you have any additional questions or run into issues, don't hesitate to reach out.
+This README file should help you get started with running and using the Chroma Vector database and chatbot app.